 12+ Kate Liston-Mills sets her slim volume of short stories, The Waterfowl Are Drunk, in her hometown of Pambula, on the south coast of New South Wales.
-The metaphor in the opening story, Bound, about a fox raid on waterfowl nests, is threaded through the volume: there is a "twine" that ties the waterfowl (and humans) to each other and Pambula.
-Despite the tragedy, the birds will always come back to Pambula, because "twine is deceivingly strong".
+The metaphor in the opening story, Bound, about a fox raid on waterfowl nests, is threaded through the volume: There is a "twine" that ties the waterfowl (and humans) to each other and Pambula.
+The birds will always come back to Pambula, despite the tragedy, because "twine is deceivingly strong".

 The second story, Dick's Dead, introduces a recurrent family in the volume.
 World War II has ended, Ed is back in Pambula on a five-day pass, and his wife Hazel is heavily pregnant with their first child.
-Men in the town's "Top Pub" and "Bottom Pub" bet on the arrival date of the baby, as well as its sex and weight.
+Patrons in the town's "Top Pub" and "Bottom Pub" bet on the baby's arrival date, as well as its sex and weight.
 But Ed and a mate drink too much, end up searching for the missing bookmaker, Dick and miss the birth of Ed's baby.

-The third story, Humming to Normal, establishes a pattern of revisiting Ed and Hazel's family at significant moments over irregular intervals.
-They now have three daughters: the two older girls are healthy, the youngest, Lottie, is three, but can't crawl or talk.
+The third story, Humming to Normal, establishes the pattern of revisiting Ed and Hazel's family at significant moments over irregular intervals.
+They now have three daughters: the two older girls are healthy, the youngest, Lottie, is three but can't crawl or talk.
 Ed's booked an appointment with the town doctor.
 Hazel is reluctant to attend, and when the doctor diagnoses Lottie with Down Syndrome, she doesn't try to veil her "piercing hatred for him", retorting, "Lottie's normal, just a slow learner, that's all."

 In the eponymous fourth story, Ed has died in hospital, his and Hazel's eldest daughters have left home to get married and have children, but Lottie still lives at home.
 Despite being 17, Lottie's mind is "sealed from certain things", and Hazel isn't sure how to break the news of her father's death.
 However, Lottie displays hidden insight and strength of character.
 She primes her father's best mate, the town's gravedigger, to do his job and, in doing so, plays a part in getting the wetlands' waterfowl drunk.